Tuesday, October 28, 2025

 WHERE City IN ('New York');

-Then which one to choose?
+Then which one should you choose?

 • The output of the subquery with EXISTS can be either TRUE or FALSE, whereas the output of IN can be TRUE, FALSE, or NULL.